European Starling Control with Traps

 The starling is found across Kansas and the rest of North America.
 They tend to be found near human habitation.
 But unlike the house sparrow, they are also found in rural areas away from humans.

 The starling has caused the decline of many of our native cavity nesters by out-competing them for nesting sites.
 Starling compete directly with our larger cavity nesting birds such as the purple martin, red-headed woodpecker, northern flicker, and great-crested flycatcher.
 Woodpeckers are especially targeted by starlings.
-The Purple Martin Forum has accounts of Starling Attacks on Woodpeckers and explains what a menace they are to our woodpeckers.
+They even will drive out wood ducks, screech owls and kestrels from their nests.

 Because it is not native to North America it is not a protected species.
 Starlings can be legally trapped and killed.
 Eliminating them from the local population is the best and often the only way to allow our native cavity nesters to successfully raise broods of young in our neighborhoods.